agile-ts/documentation/docs/packages/core/features/state/Methods.md

 MY_STATE.set("myNewValue"); // ◀️
 MY_STATE.value; // Returns 'myNewValue'
 ```
-After having called the `set` method, the State gets ingested into the Runtime.
+After having called the `set` method, the State gets ingested into the `runtime`.
-Trough the Runtime the new Value gets applied to the State and ensured that each Component that has bound the State to itself rerender.
+The `runtime` applies our new value to the State and ensures that each Component rerender which has the State bound to itself.

-Beside the value that gets applied to the State, we are also able to pass a `config` object. <br />
+Beside the value, we are able to pass a `config` object. <br />
-To give you a taste what you can configure with it.. here are some examples:
+To give you a taste what you can configure, here are some simple examples:
 - `force` <br />
-  Forces State changes no matter what happens.
+  Defines if the new State Value gets force trough the `runtime`.
    ```ts
     // Doesn't get ingested into the Runtime, because the State Value hasn't changed MY_STATE.set("myNewValue");

     // Gets ingested into the Runtime
     MY_STATE.set("myNewValue", {force: true});
    ```

 - `background` <br />
-  Changes State Value in the background.
+  If the new State value gets applied to the State in the background.
   So that it doesn't cause a rerender on Components that have bound the State to itself.
   ```ts
   // Causes rerender on Components it is bound to MY_STATE.set("myNewValue2");

   // Doesn't cause rerender on Comonents it is bound to MY_STATE.set("myNewValue3", {background: true});
   ```

 - `overwrite` <br />
-  Overwrites the whole State with the new Value.
+  If the whole State gets overwritten with the new Value.
    ```ts
    MY_STATE.set("finalValue", {overwrite: true});
    MY_STATE.value; // Returns 'finalValue'